-University of Utah Regulations Library Policy 1-011(III)(C)(5) (located at regulations.utah.edu/general/1-011.php), inform students that pastoral and professional counselors working at the University Counseling Center, Women's Resources Center, University Hospital as the Chaplain, and advocates at the Center for Student Wellness, when acting in their professional designated roles, are not required to report crimes disclosed to them for inclusion in the annual disclosure of crime statistics.
+University of Utah Regulations Library Policy 1-011(III)(C)(5) (located at regulations.utah.edu/general/1-011.php), inform students that pastoral and professional counselors working at the University Counseling Center, Women's Resources Center, and University Hospital as the Chaplain, when acting in their professional designated roles, are not required to report crimes disclosed to them for inclusion in the annual disclosure of crime statistics.
 However pastoral and professional counselors are encouraged, if and when they deem it appropriate, to inform the persons they are counseling of how to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.